 A supervisor will initiate a hiring requisition to hire an applicant.
 The Student Employment Office will confirm that a student is eligible for student employment and communicate to that candidate any hiring paperwork that needs to be completed.
 If the candidate is eligible and has completed hiring paperwork, the Student Employment Coordinator will send email communication to the supervisor and student employee so that they can begin working in the position.
-A student cannot begin working until the Student Employment Coordinator sends an employment confirmation email.
+A student cannot begin working until that communication is received.